botpress/documentation-v12/docs/going-to-production/deploy/enterprise-scaling.md

 Botpress can connect to multiple Redis servers for better redundancy if one of the Redis servers goes down.
 To enable this, you must set the `REDIS_URL` variable to a host/port combinations list.

-Provide the list as a JSON object; see the example below for the correct format.
+Provide the list as a `JSON` object.
+See the example below for the correct format.

 ```bash
 PRO_ENABLED=true